ignite/cli/docs/docs/kb/03-config.md

-If your chain is using its own [cointype](https://github.com/satoshilabs/slips/blob/master/slip-0044.md), you can use the `cointype` field to provide the integer value
+If your chain is using its own [cointype](https://github.com/satoshilabs/slips/blob/master/slip-0044.md), you can use the `cointype` field to provide the integer value.

 ```yml
 accounts: